uc-r/uc-r.github.io/datawrangling/index.md

 The “Two Strikes Policy” is now in effect.

-<text>2.</text>&nbsp;<i><b>Attendance</i>:</b> Attendance and participation in class is critical to understanding the material.
+2. Attendance: Attendance and participation in class is critical to understanding the material.
 I will be covering material not in the book and class notes are important for these topics.
 Please arrive on time and be prepared to participate in the in-class programming practice.

-<text>3.</text>&nbsp;<i><b>Disability</i>:</b> Students with disabilities who need academic accommodations or other specialized services while attending the University of Cincinnati will receive reasonable accommodations to meet their individual needs as well as advocacy assistance on disability-related issues.
+3. Disability: Students with disabilities who need academic accommodations or other specialized services while attending the University of Cincinnati will receive reasonable accommodations to meet their individual needs as well as advocacy assistance on disability-related issues.
 Students requiring special accommodation must register with the [Disability Services Office](http://www.uc.edu/sas/disability).

-<text>5.</text>&nbsp;<i><b>Grade appeals</i>:</b> If you think the grade of your work (homework, peer reviews, participation) is miscalculated, you have the right to appeal.
+5. Grade appeals: If you think the grade of your work (homework, peer reviews, participation) is miscalculated, you have the right to appeal.
 The appeal must be done (through email) within 7 calendar days since the grade is released/posted.
 After that, your grade is final and will not be changed.